 Top recommendations for associations from Association Adviser’s 2015 Communications Benchmarking Report.
-First up: Learn how to assess.
+First up: Learn how to assess your member communications strategy.

 But it doesn’t have to be if you implement a simple Take AIM (Assess, Integrate, Measure) approach.

 In Part 1 of this article we’ll look closer at how high-performing associations are assessing their member communications.
 In Part 2, we’ll drill down further into how they’re integrating and measuring.

 To build better content and greater engagement, you must start by asking what members want and why.

 Assessment through surveys and face-to-face interaction is a very basic content strategy step, yet it is often overlooked.
 In an already-cluttered communication space, associations fear they’re asking too much of members and don’t want to add a survey request that requires a decent bit of time and attention.

 But with communications strategy in a membership-based organization, how can you give members what they want if you don’t ask?
 Remember, members live and work in the industry every day and are your best subject matter experts.
 Administering a survey also involves them in your process, giving them a real sense of association ownership.

 Take a closer look at who your stakeholders are and what they are telling you—and what they’re not—to uncover areas for improvement and set your goals.